hsyir/html/README.md

 # Html Maker

-This is a laravel package for create html tags in simple way.
+This is a laravel package for create html components in simple way.

 ## Installation